 Vulnerability Scanner Data Correlation Best Practices for Sustainable Risk Reduction

-- Use CVE and CPE standards as your common language.
+- Use CVE and CPE standards for consistency.

-- Integrate threat intelligence and EPSS data for exploit likelihood.
+- Add threat intelligence and exploit probability data.

-- Validate runtime exposure for app and container vulnerabilities.
+- Validate real-world exposure for applications and containers.

-- Continuously measure remediation speed and risk reduction.
+- Track remediation speed and risk reduction over time.

-- Use clear KPIs and dashboards to track progress.
+- Use dashboards and KPIs to measure progress.

 FAQ